Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Instruments commissioning

 \subsection{The \flechas spectrograph}

-\oarpaf is equipped with \flechas, a Fiber-Linked ECHelle Astronomical Spectrograph~\cite{2014AN....335..417M}: it is an échelle sectrograph specifically designed for class $1\meter$ telescopes with focal ratios of $f/8$ to $f/12$ by the Astelco Systems company.
+\oarpaf is equipped with \flechas, a Fiber-Linked ECHelle Astronomical Spectrograph~\cite{2014AN....335..417M}: it is an échelle spectrograph specifically designed for class $1\meter$ telescopes with focal ratios of $f/8$ to $f/12$ of the Astelco Systems company.
 The optical design is optimized for seeing conditions of around $1.5\arcsecond$ and for typical pixel sizes of most common CCDs.
-The expected seeing spot size determines a pin hole size of around $150 \micro\meter$, and in turn yields an effective resolving power between $R\sim 8500$, and $R\sim 15000$ with an image slicer to suppress scintillation effects; here $R$ is defined as the ratio $\lambda / \Delta\lambda$ between a given wavelength $\lambda$ and the minimum resolvable wavelength difference $\Delta\lambda$.
+The expected seeing spot size determines a pin hole size of around $150 \micro\meter$ and, in turn, yields an effective resolving power $R\sim 9300$, increased to $R\sim 15000$ with an image slicer to suppress scintillation effects; here $R$ is defined as the ratio $\lambda / \Delta\lambda$ between a given wavelength $\lambda$ and the minimum resolvable wavelength difference $\Delta\lambda$.